kubernetes/website/content/en/docs/concepts/workloads/pods/pod-qos.md

 <!-- overview -->

-This page introduces _Quality of Service (QoS) classes_ in Kubernetes, and explains how Kubernetes assigns a QoS class to each Pods as a consequence of the resource constraints that you specify for the containers in that Pod.
+This page introduces _Quality of Service (QoS) classes_ in Kubernetes, and explains how Kubernetes assigns a QoS class to each Pod as a consequence of the resource constraints that you specify for the containers in that Pod.
 Kubernetes relies on this classification to make decisions about which Pods to evict when there are not enough available resources on a Node.